 The Doll Test and the heartbreakingly detrimental effects of segregation

 In the 1940s, in America, Doctors Kenneth and Mamie Clark designed and conducted a series of tests known colloquially as The Doll Tests.
-Children between the ages of three and seven were asked to identify the race of the dolls … Continue reading
+Children between the ages of three and seven were asked to identify the race of the dolls and which colour they preferred.
+A majority of the children preferred the white doll and … Read More

 What does it mean to be white?
 It means I’m racist